St Leonards School: Fees

 School fees at St Leonards for the 2020–2021 academic year ranged from £9,552 to £15,474 for day pupils and £24,651 to £37,452 for boarders.
 These fees include tuition, lodging for boarders, meals (lunch for day pupils, full-board for boarders) as well some textbooks and the majority of extra-curricular activities.
 However, there are some additional extras not included and charged at a supplementary rate.

 The school does offer financial assistance to a limited number of Senior and Sixth Form pupils who demonstrate sufficient financial need – covering up to 100% of fees.
 While St Leonards does award scholarships to pupils who've demonstrated excellence in a variety of fields, the scholarship is based on merit and does not result in a reduction of fees.

-St Leonards Seniors
+Notable alumni

-Former St Leonards pupils are known as St Leonards Seniors, as is the style at the sister institutions of Wycombe Abbey and Benenden School.
+Former St Leonards pupils are known as St Leonards Seniors.
 St Leonards organises various reunions and events for Seniors in St Andrews and select cities around the world, while also providing online networking tools.